openregulatory/templates/templates/techdoc/14971/risk-management-plan.md

 1. Inherent safety by design
 2. Protective measures
 3. Information for safety

+Users of the device must be informed about any remaining residual risks.

 Acceptability of the overall residual risk is established as part of the clinical evaluation process by weighing benefits from intended use against the overall residual risk.
 Benefits may be described by their